dinerojs/dinero.js/README.md

 ### React Native

-Dinero uses `Number.toLocaleString`, which is by default **not** bundled with React Native (0.60+) on Android devices.
-For formatting and currency symbols to display properly, you need to change the preferred build flavor of JavaScriptCore in your project, by opening `./android/app/build.gradle` and changing the line `def jscFlavor = 'org.webkit:android-jsc:+'` to `def jscFlavor = 'org.webkit:android-jsc-intl:+'`.
+Dinero uses [`Number.prototype.toLocaleString`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Number/toLocaleString), which by default **isn't bundled with React Native (0.60+) on Android devices**.
+For formatting and currency symbols to display properly, you need to change the preferred build flavor of JavaScriptCore in your project by opening `./android/app/build.gradle` and changing the line `def jscFlavor = 'org.webkit:android-jsc:+'` to `def jscFlavor = 'org.webkit:android-jsc-intl:+'`.

 ## Quick start